-Non-students desiring to utilize Northland Pioneer College's computers or wireless Internet access must contact campus/center offices and pay a \$45 per semester fee.
-One-Day Guest passes are available for \$2.
+Non-students wishing to use Northland Pioneer College's computers or wireless internet access may purchase a \$2 single day-pass or a \$45 semester-long pass from the campus/center office.
+This fee is used to help offset the cost of media services for all community members and students.
+Please note that this fee is also charged to NPC students, in addition to tuition and specific course fees.

-This fee is used to help offset the cost of media services that are provided for the benefit of NPC students and made available to the general public.
-Please note this fee is also charged to NPC students, in addition to tuition and specific course fees.
+NPC students have priority over the use of any computers.

-Access to .gov and .edu websites will be free of charge.
-NPC students have priority on the use of any computers.
-Users must be 18 years or older and comply with all federal and state laws and college policies governing viewing of images in public areas.
+Users must be 18 years or older and comply with all federal and state laws and with college policies governing conduct and the viewing of images in public areas.